Helix Mattress Review 2026

 We are always testing new mattresses and mattress accessories to give you the most up-to-date rankings and reviews.
 We also routinely retest best-selling mattresses to deepen our understanding and confirm our previous results.

 For this Helix mattress review, we tested a range of Helix models.
 But we purposely didn’t test one line: the Elite line.
 That’s because Helix Elite mattresses start at $3,749 for a queen, which we think is too expensive.
-As part of our mission to get products into the hands of older adults who need them, we want to recommend mattresses and other sleep accessories that are not only high quality but affordable.
+As part of our mission to get products into the hands of older adults who need them, we want to recommend mattresses and other sleep accessories that are not only high quality but also affordable.

 We will be testing more affordable products from Helix soon.
 The below are currently undergoing our rigorous testing process.
 Check back soon for the results: